fcollman/AutoUc7/README.md

 #Arduino program

-The LeicaUC7.ino file in the repo should be used to reprogram the Leanardo.
+The LeicaMouse.ino file in the repo should be used to reprogram the Leanardo.

 By default the sketch sets up a serial interface on Serial1 (pins 0,1).